eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Statistics Panel
 ^^^^^^^^^^^^^^^^
-This panel shows a summary of the main statistic data related with the last entity clicked.
+This panel shows a summary of the main statistical data related with the last entity clicked.

 .. figure:: /rst/figures/screenshots/statistics_panel.png
     :align: center

 For the explanation of this information refer to the section :ref:`statistics_panel`.

-.. _status_panel_layout:
+.. _monitor_status_panel_layout:

 Monitor Status Panel
 ====================

-In this side bar it will be shown different data related with the entities that are being monitored or related with the actual state of the application.
-This side bar is divided in two different side bars.
+In this panel, different data related to the entities being monitored or the current state of the application will be displayed.
+This panel contains two different subpanels, the :ref:`status_panel_layout` and the :ref:`log_panel_layout`.
+To change from one another, press on the name of the subpanel to be displayed.
-The upper one contains :ref:`info_panel_layout` and :ref:`statistics_panel_layout`.
-To change from one another press on the name of the tab an choose the panel desired to be displayed.
-The lower side bar contains :ref:`status_panel_layout`, :ref:`log_panel_layout` and :ref:`issues_panel_layout`.
-To change from one to another press on the name of the tab an choose the panel desired to be displayed.

 To increase or decrease this sidebar size, grab the border of it and move it to the desired size.
-In order to hide the whole left sidebar, click in the ``<`` button in the upper panel or click *Hide Left sidebar* in the *View* menu.
+In order to hide the whole left sidebar, click *Hide Left sidebar* in the *View* menu.

+.. _status_panel_layout:

 Status Panel
 ------------

-This panel shows a collection of data related with the actual state of the application:
+This panel shows a collection of data related with the current state of the application:

 - Entities refer to the number of entities being monitored in the user application.

-- Domains is a collection of the *Domains* that has been initialized in the Monitor.
+- Domains is a collection of the *Domains* that have been initialized in the Monitor.

 .. figure:: /rst/figures/screenshots/status_panel.png
     :align: center

-For the explanation of this information refer to the section :ref:`status_panel`.
+For a thorough explanation of this information refer to the section :ref:`status_panel`.

 .. _log_panel_layout: